Mountain Gorilla Facts in Uganda

 Are Gorillas Related to Humans in Uganda

 The DNA mitochondrial which is recorded to change faster, the geneticists identified a gap of 8.8% between chimps and humans, 10.3% between gorillas and humans.
 It should be noted that despite the closeness of the chimpanzees and bonobos to humans, the gorillas resemble humans in a range of aspects.
-For example, the hands and feet of gorilla resemble those of man than other apes while their feet is more suited for walking just like humans since they spend most of the time on ground unlike other apes.
+For example, the hands and feet of gorillas resemble those of man than other apes while their feet are more suited for walking just like humans since they spend most of the time on the ground, unlike other apes.
 This is common in mountain gorillas that are encountered on Uganda gorilla trekking safaris.

 Where do Gorillas live in Uganda?

-Mountain gorillas are known to be living in the Africa’s tropical rain forests distributed into two sects with about 900km in between the eastern and western lowland gorillas.
-Initially, this was a single uniform habitat before it was separated by the ice age that created patches of forests and dry lands in the middle.
-The dry land eventually grew savannah vegetation that did not favor the existence of apes and even when the rain forests regenerated, the gorillas could not re-unite again.
+Mountain gorillas are known to be living in Africa’s tropical rain forests distributed into two sects with about 900km in between the eastern and western lowland gorillas.
+Initially, this was a single uniform habitat before it was separated by the ice age that created patches of forests and drylands in the middle.
+The dry land eventually grew savannah vegetation that did not favor the existence of apes and even when the rain forests regenerated, the gorillas could not reunite again.

-This kind of separation led to distinct development paths including gorilla exterior and the genetic factor explaining the difference between the eastern and western gorillas.
-The western gorillas are known to be thriving in the countries of Cameroon, Nigeria, Central African Republic, Gabon, Republic of Congo, Equatorial Guinea, Angola and extreme west of Democratic Republic of Congo.
+This kind of separation led to distinct development paths including the gorilla exterior and the genetic factor explaining the difference between the eastern and western gorillas.
+The western gorillas are known to be thriving in the countries of Cameroon, Nigeria, Central African Republic, Gabon, Republic of Congo, Equatorial Guinea, Angola, and the extreme west of the Democratic Republic of Congo.

 What illnesses do Uganda Gorillas suffer from?

-Gorillas in Uganda are prone to most of the human diseases and as a result it is very significant to note that travellers on gorilla safaris in Uganda keep a considerable distance (7m as recommended) to stop the transmission of these diseases.
+Gorillas in Uganda are prone to most human diseases and as a result, it is very significant to note that travelers on gorilla safaris in Uganda keep a considerable distance (7m as recommended) to stop the transmission of these diseases.

-Besides the human diseases, the mountain gorilla habitats feature cold and wet climate which makes to gorillas to contract develop diseases like respiratory tract diseases especially Pneumonia resulting in to their death.
+Besides the human diseases, the mountain gorilla habitats feature cold and wet climates which make gorillas contract to develop diseases like respiratory tract diseases especially Pneumonia resulting in their death.

-Gorillas occasionally develop teeth cavities while for the mountain gorillas they hardly suffer from it since they consume little fruit and thus less sugar.
-However, the bad tartar in mountain gorillas causes periodontitis that dissolve the jaw bone eventually leading to loss of teeth.
+Gorillas occasionally develop teeth cavities while mountain gorillas hardly suffer from it since they consume little fruit and thus less sugar.
+However, the bad tartar in mountain gorillas causes periodontitis that dissolves the jaw bone eventually leading to loss of teeth.

-Snares usually set by poachers targeting other wildlife accidentally tend to grab the foot of the hand of the gorillas causing wounds that might result into death.
-The case like ebora is a big threat to gorillas as it can be transferred from Humans to gorillas and vise versa.
+Snares usually set by poachers targeting other wildlife accidentally tend to grab the foot of the hand of the gorillas causing wounds that might result in death.
+A case like Ebola is a big threat to gorillas as it can be transferred from humans to gorillas and vice versa.

 What do gorillas in Uganda eat?

-The question of what the gorilla eats depends on the season of the year and the respective gorilla habitat has to offer.
-It can be noted that mountain gorillas consume parts of green plants while for lowland gorilla take plenty of fruit.
-In the dry season, the availability of juicy fruits is limited which makes the gorilla to consume of the tree bark and fruits.
-Generally, the gorillas are noted to stick on the vegetarian diet consuming the bamboo shoots, the stems along with fruit while for the Western lowland gorillas that go on to consume ants, termites and even go ahead to break the termite nests to consume Larvae.
+The question of what the gorilla eats depends on the season of the year and what the respective gorilla habitat has to offer.
+It can be noted that mountain gorillas consume parts of green plants while lowland gorillas take plenty of fruit.
+In the dry season, the availability of juicy fruits is limited which makes the gorilla consume the tree bark and fruits.
+Generally, the gorillas are noted to stick on the vegetarian diet consuming the bamboo shoots, the stems along fruit while for the Western lowland gorillas that go on to consume ants, termites, and even go-ahead to break the termite nests to consume Larvae.

 The mature Grauer’s gorilla male is noted to consume up to 30 kg of plants daily while for the females, it is around 18 kg.
 Gorillas feature strong chewing muscles that allow them to process this plant material gathered.
 The teeth of the gorilla are like those of humans apart their long pointed canines possessed by mature gorilla males though it is used for fighting other than feeding.